Steve Largent: Football career

 In the same season, he was knocked unconscious and suffered a concussion and two cracked teeth when he was hit in the head with a forearm by Mike Harden of the Denver Broncos; Harden was fined $5000 by the league.
 Fourteen weeks later, in a rematch, Harden intercepted Dave Krieg's pass in the end zone, but Largent raced over and inflicted a blindside hit that caused Harden to fall to the ground and fumble the ball, which Largent then recovered; the play was negated by a defensive penalty, but Largent had gotten his revenge.

 In 1989, Largent became the first Seahawks player to win the Steve Largent Award for his spirit, dedication, and integrity.

 During his playing career, Largent was given the nickname "Yoda" for his ability to catch anything thrown at him.
 He attributed this ability to a skeet shooting buddy, a sport that focuses only on the edge of the skeet, as he only focused on the tip of the ball to track and catch balls, in the era where receivers and defensive backs did not wear gloves.
 This also allowed him to quickly adjust from catching balls thrown by left-handed Jim Zorn to right-handed Dave Krieg.

 When Largent retired, he held all major NFL receiving records, including most receptions in a career (819), most receiving yards in a career (13,089), and most touchdown receptions (100).
 He also had a then-record streak of 177 consecutive regular-season games with a reception.
 He also holds the distinction as the first receiver in NFL history to grab 100 touchdown receptions in his career; his record stood until 1992 when it was broken by Jerry Rice.
 Largent was inducted into the Pro Football Hall of Fame in 1995, his first year of eligibility.
+He tossed the ceremonial coin at Super Bowl XXIX that year; Largent was the first Seahawks player to both participate in a Super Bowl and to become a Pro Football Hall of Famer.
 In 1999, he was ranked number 46 on The Sporting News list of the 100 Greatest Football Players, the only Seahawk to make the list.
 His #80 was retired in 1992; Largent is the first Seahawk player to be so honored.
-During Jerry Rice's stint with the Seahawks in 2004, Largent's #80 was temporarily "unretired" after a conversation between Rice (who idolized Largent growing up) and Largent that was reportedly initiated by then Seahawks president Bob Whitsitt.
+During Jerry Rice's stint with the Seahawks in 2004, Largent's #80 was temporarily "unretired" after then Seahawks president Bob Whitsitt misled Largent and Rice to increase jersey sales.
 Largent remains the most prolific receiver in team history.
 On October 26, 2008, Largent's University of Tulsa #83 was also retired.